Skip to content

 Modern Developments

 The BGV theorem’s limits are sometimes overstated.
-While the theorem shows that an expanding universe must have a past boundary, Vilenkin himself has noted that the boundary might be a quantum tunneling event from “nothing” (in his technical sense) rather than a moment of divine creation.
+While the theorem shows that an expanding universe must have a past boundary, Vilenkin himself has said the boundary might be a quantum tunneling event from “nothing” (in his technical sense) rather than a moment of divine creation.
 The theorem establishes a beginning but does not specify its nature.

 Our Scoring